 Benefits of a Homeschool Checklist

-- Encourages kids to take ownership of their work.
-The burden of the work shifts from what mom is going to teach today to what they need to do to complete their work.
+• It encourages kids to take ownership of their work.
+The burden of the work shifts from what the homeschooling mom is going to teach today to what they need to do to complete their work.
 They may also want to be more involved in planning their work by asking if they can do certain subjects on certain days or times.

-- A checklist is a nice addition to a homeschool portfolio.
-When you put a homeschool checklist in your child’s portfolio, it gives good insight into what your child accomplished on a daily basis.
+• A checklist helps with record keeping.
+It is a nice addition to the homeschool portfolio that you put the kids’ work in at the end of the year.
+When you put a homeschool checklist in your child’s portfolio, it gives good insight into what your child accomplished daily in that grade level for a regular homeschool day or week.

 A Homeschool Checklist Should Be Workable

-For a checklist to work for you and your child, it must be functional.
+For a simple homeschool checklist to work for you and your child, it must be functional.
 This means that…

 Pretty or Practical?